shadhanashree22/INVERSE-OF-A-MATRIX/README.md

 Prepare the lists from each linear equations and assign in np.array()

 ### Step 3:
-Using the np.linalg.matrix_inverse(), we can find the inverse of the given matrix.
+Using the np.linalg.inv(), we can find the inverse of the given matrix.

 ### Step 4:
 Execute the program